pulibrary/vm-builds/README.md

 ### Manual Installation

-If not using Devbox, manually install:
+If not using Devbox, (you know what you're doing :wink:) manually install:
 - Packer >= 1.12.0
 - Ansible >= 2.9
 - Python >= 3.8